nmwsharp/polyscope-docs/source/structures/point_cloud/basics.md

     Note: the inner vector type of the input _must_ be 3D dimensional, or you risk compiler errors, segfaults, or worse.
 If you want to register a 2D point cloud, `registerPointCloud2D` exists with the same signature.
 See [2D data](/features/2D_data).

+### Updating a point cloud

+The locations of the points in a point cloud can be updated with the member function `updatePointPositions(newPositions)`.
+All quantities will be preserved.
+Changing the _number_ of points in the cloud is not supported, you will need to register a new cloud (perhaps with the same name to overwrite this one).

+??? func "`#!cpp void PointCloud::updatePointPositions(const std::vector<glm::vec3>& newPositions)`"

+    Update the point positions in a point cloud structure.

+    - `pointPositions` is the new 3D point locations.
+The length must be equal to the current number of points.

+    **TODO:** Make this use the adaptors and create a 2D variant so it can accept all the types the initial constructor can.